vivekHB/Selenium/README.md

 Only the Java programs are uploaded.

-DragDropDemo: Program that demonstrates Drag & Drop
+DragDropDemo: Program that demonstrates Drag & Drop.

-FontProperties: Program that demonstrates to verify Font properties of a web element
+FontProperties: Program that demonstrates to verify Font properties of a web element.

 OrangeHRM: Program that demonstrates to login in to Orange HRM Demo Site.

 PopUpWindow: program that demonstrates to handle Popup Windows.

 VerifyRadioCheck: program that demonstrates to handle Radio and check buttons.

 WorkingOnExcel: program that demonstrates to handle Excel sheets in Selenium.